Next Start

-The National Association for Stock Car Auto Racing — better known as NASCAR — was founded was 1948, though the roots of stock car racing actually date to the Prohibition era.
+The National Association for Stock Car Auto Racing — better known as NASCAR — was founded in 1948, though the roots of stock car racing actually date to the Prohibition era.

-Since its formation, NASCAR has been a leader in producing and promoting races, and it has become the world’s largest governing body for stock car racing.
+Since its formation, NASCAR has been a leader in producing and promoting races and has become the world’s largest governing body for stock car racing.

 Stock car racing dates to the Prohibition era, which began in 1920.
-Small, fast vehicles were used to transport whisky and other alcoholic beverages to the United States.
+In the United States, small, fast vehicles were used to transport whiskey and other alcoholic beverages.
 Cars that looked normal on the outside were modified for speed and handling, and many had floorboards and seats removed to store the bootlegged alcohol.

 After Prohibition was repealed in 1933, stock car racing was still popular, and drivers continued transporting moonshine in the South.
 Cars got faster, which helped improve the racing scene in Daytona.